dnr/orq/README.md

 The `run` command will do the following:

 - Do a `docker build` of the directory given as `dockerdir`.
-- ssh to `server.com` and set up a couple ssh tunnels.
+- ssh to `server` and set up a couple ssh tunnels.
 - Do a `docker push` to push the newly-built image to the registry on the server, over the ssh tunnel.
 - Contact the orq daemon and tell it to [re]start the image.